mtnhuck/psyc60_19W/ClassProjectNotes.md

 # Extend session for 5 days

-(you will need to redo this 5 days later)
+(you will need to redo this 5 days from now)

 1. Log into jupyter.dartmouth.edu
 2. Go through the typical steps of Starting/Stopping/Logging in/out to get it working